kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

 **Description:** In order for batch JOBs and Online Transactions to run correctly, configuration changes must be made environment to the environment.
 Below is a list of the items you may or may not have to modify based on the customer's mainframe configuration:

+**Note:** You can read more about each of these configuration files based on the reference documents mentioned below.

 * **cpm.conf**

   Base: The cpm.conf configuration file contains the settings for conversion process from Mainframe to OpenFrame.